Olive Branch Bistro

 - Notable dish: Sticky honey and soy short rib beef

-- Provides: Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Post-theatre menu, Outdoor tables, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Post-theatre menu, Outdoor tables, Free wi-fi

 - Capacity: 38

 - Number of wines sold by the glass: 13